-Also, the Student Activity Table will display the status of blueprint requirement completion for ELA and mathematics (Figure 8).
+Also, in the fall window, the Student Activity Table will display the status of blueprint requirement completion for ELA and mathematics (Figure 8).
 Because science is optional in the fall window, NA displays in the table for blueprint requirements met.